Updated November 2025

 Download a PDF of our visitor policy

-Having a support system of family, friends and loved ones is an important part of the healing process – physically and mentally.
-At Barnes-Jewish Hospital we strive to provide a positive patient experience across our hospital.
+Having a support system of family, friends, and other loved ones is an important part of the healing process—physically and mentally.
+At Barnes-Jewish Hospital, we strive to provide a positive patient experience across our hospital.
 A standard visitor policy is part of that experience.

-Visiting virtually through phone calls, FaceTime, or other virtual methods are an option for those who choose not to visit in person.
-If a patient is interested in a virtual visit, but unable to coordinate on their own, the Barnes-Jewish Hospital care team can help facilitate through the BJC Virtual Visitor Program.
+Visiting virtually through phone calls, video calls, or other virtual methods is an option for those who cannot visit in person.
+If a patient is interested in a virtual visit, but unable to coordinate one on their own, the Barnes-Jewish Hospital care team can help facilitate through the BJC Virtual Visitor Program.

+All visitors, staff, and patients will pass through an electronic security screening system.
 No weapons are allowed in the hospital.
-Visitors, staff and patients will pass through an electronic security screening system.

-Below please find details from our visitor policy.
+Below, please find more details from our visitor's policy.

 - Patient’s Right of Visitation